Maria Arnal

 Maria Arnal Dimas (born 8 February 1987) is a Spanish artist, singer and composer based in Barcelona.

 Her music has received great recognition from Spanish critics.
-She combines his facet of electronic pop and polyphonic traditional music with projects that experiment with sound, technology and art.
+She combines facets of electronic pop and polyphonic traditional music with projects that experiment with sound, technology and art.

 Early years

 She grew up in the city of Badalona.
 Her parents are elementary and high school teachers.
 From a very young age, she was interested in music and dance, she participated in school choir competitions.
 During adolescence she began to play the piano and the guitar, and started composing her first songs.
 She studied Translation and Interpreting and Literature, studying Japanese and later Italian, French and Portuguese.
 She lived two years in Lisbon, where she connected with the traditional music of that country.
 She returned to Barcelona and studied the Performing Arts Master's degree, at the UAB, UPF and Institut del Teatre.
 For some years she combined works like teaching, with that of an usher at the Teatre Lliure theater, where she acknowledges having seen the same shows so many times that they forged an aesthetic criteria in her.
 In this theater her leg was broken and during recovery she reconnected with music and singing, discovered the Alan Lomax archive, and decided to start her own musical project.

 She studied at the Badalona School of Modern Music.
 She began to take private lessons from his vocal coach Jasmin Martorell.
 She created a repertoire and started working with musician Marcel Bagés and the label Fina Estampa.